 What makes potential employees attractive to employers?
 It’s their talent and ability to generate and execute innovative ideas.

-At Nanyang Technological University (NTU), you can now pursue a Bachelor of Accountancy with Second Major in Entrepreneurship (SMiE), a joint degree programme in collaboration with the Nanyang Technopreneurship Centre and Nanyang Business School.
+At Nanyang Technological University (NTU), you can now pursue a Bachelor of Accountancy with Second Major in Entrepreneurship (SMiE) Major in Entrepreneurship (SMiE), a joint degree programme in collaboration with the NTU Entrepreneurship Academy and Nanyang Business School.

 Upon graduation, you will be part of the next generation of talent in driving technological innovation.